-For an irrevocable trust, your specific circumstances and needs have to be addressed and you should have a competent estate attorney and plan on spending at least a few grand for a basic trust.
+For an irrevocable trust, your specific circumstances and needs must be addressed and you should have a competent estate attorney and plan on spending at least a few grand for a basic trust.
 The trust may need to hire a trustee, which is a cost to the trust.

 The Bottom Line

-Irrevocable trusts can be very powerful tools.
-They are very useful for estate planning for larger estates.
+Irrevocable trusts can be powerful tools.
+They are particularly useful for estate planning for larger estates.
 They can help with charitable giving strategies and help insulate assets from creditors.

 The benefits come at a cost.

 They are complex vehicles, and their use often requires giving up ownership of the assets you wish to protect or transfer, depriving you of their future enjoyment.

 And you can’t take that back.
 If you have the specific needs and resources to benefit from an irrevocable trust, you should seek the counsel of a knowledgeable estate attorney.
 This is a specialized area of law and should be entrusted only to those amply qualified and experienced.